raylib-extras/extras-c/README.md

 # Components
 raylib-extras is broken up into modular components.
 Most components are designed to be used standalone.

+## path_utils
+Utilities to help manage paths with raylib and other games.

+### application_dir
+A single function to locate the folder/directory that the running executable is in.
+Used to set your working directory for future raylib resource loads.

 ## Cameras
 There are 3 different camera controllers provided in raylib-extras.
 Each one is intended to show an example of a different way to move the camera around a scene.